-E17.1 Land to which this DCP applies
+1.1 Land to which this DCP applies

-This part of the DCP applies to the land bound in red in Figure E17.1 below.
+This part of the DCP applies to the land bound in red in Figure 1.

-Figure E17.1: Land to which this part of the DCP applies
+Figure 1 Land to which this part of the DCP applies (outlined in red)

 The future development of Orchard Hills North is required to take into account the broader Structure Plan.
-An indicative Structure Plan for the whole Orchard Hills North Precinct is provided in Figure E17.2 below.
+An indicative Structure Plan for the whole Orchard Hills North Precinct is provided in Figure 2.
 The Orchard Hills North precinct is bound by the M4 Motorway, The Northern Road / Bringelly Road, Caddens Road and land to theeast, which is subject to this part of the DCP.

-Figure E17.1: Orchard Hills North: Indicative Structure Plan
+Figure 2 Orchard Hills North Precinct Structure Plan